Sandile-Dev01/Jive_Snake/README.md

 # Jive_Snake

-MyJive Snake is a classic Snake game built using Java Swing.
+Jive Snake is a classic Snake game built using Java Swing.
 It offers a nostalgic gaming experience where you control a snake, eat food, and try to grow as long as possible without colliding with walls or yourself.

 ## Features